vecisf/SU-CompBio.github.io/course.md

 ### Homework

+Homework deadline is 24:00, 22<sup>nd</sup> of September.
+We will discuss them next week.

 Take a look around in R, pick some functions, like the `mean`, `sd`, `max`, `sum` or others.
 Open your spreadsheet from homework 1, select a group of measurements, define it as a vector in R, and get the result of the various